top of page

 Gun Legislation in Alabama

-As our country grapples with how to address the ever growing problem of gun violence, we at The Alabama Channel thought it would be good to take a look at legislation from 2022 and 2023 involving firearms in our state.
+As our country grapples with how to address the ever growing problem of gun violence, we at The Alabama Channel thought it would be good to take a look at pre-filed legislation coming up in 2025 in addition to past legislation from 2024-2022 involving firearms in our state.

 Click on the bill number below get to the section of the blog with links to the bill language as well as any video discussions The Alabama Channel captured about the bill.